 How to Calm a Scared Dog

-When your dog launches into full panic mode, remain calm, don’t become frantic.
+When your dog launches into full panic attack mode, remain calm, don’t become frantic.
 In fact, worrying is the last thing you want to do because it can cause your pup’s emotions to get worse.
 Luckily, there are a lot of tools you can use to de-escalate your dog’s fear!

 Be a Role Model